Orbital correlations in ultrathin films of late transition metals

 In this section, we extend the few-site models of correlations developed in the last two sections to an extended system.
 We note that the hexagonal symmetry of the triangular lattice does not quench the moments of the single-particle $d_{\pm 2}$ orbitals that dominate the valence states [see Fig.~\ref{fig:d-levels}], so orbital correlations are allowed by the crystal symmetry.

-{\it Virtual hopping approximation.} For realistic hopping and interaction parameters, both model systems discussed in the previous two sections are well-described by the virtual hopping approximation.
-For an extended system, this seems to imply either an insulating or a ''Hund's metal" state characterized by anomalous transport inconsistent with the properties of transition metals~\cite{osti_1694387}.
+\textit{Virtual hopping approximation.} For realistic hopping and interaction parameters, both two- and three-site model systems discussed above are well-described by the virtual hopping approximation.
+For an extended system, this implies either an insulating or a "Hund's metal" state characterized by anomalous transport inconsistent with the properties of transition metals~\cite{PhysRevB.102.161118}.
 However, as discussed in Section~\ref{sec:model}, electronic transport in late transition metal ferromagnets is dominated by the delocalized 4s electrons, without significant anomalous contributions from the quasi-localized 3d electrons.

-The appropriateness of the quasi-localized approximation for the 3d electrons is implied by the Heisenberg exchange model commonly used to describe magnetism in late transition metals~\cite{handley2000modern}.
-AFM Heisenberg Hamiltonian has been rigorously derived for single-band Mott insulators as the second-order virtual hopping correction to the energy of quasi-localized particles~\cite{PhysRevB.2.4302}.
+The appropriateness of the quasi-localized approximation for 3d electrons is implied by the Heisenberg exchange model commonly used to describe magnetism in late transition metals~\cite{handley2000modern}.
+The AFM Heisenberg Hamiltonian has been rigorously derived for single-band Mott insulators as the second-order virtual hopping correction to the energy of quasi-localized particles~\cite{PhysRevB.2.4302}.
 In the context of ferromagnetism, this possibility has been demonstrated only in the Kugel-Khomskii model~\cite{Kugel1982}, which is based on the virtual hopping approximation for insulating ferromagnets.
-Based on these observations, we conclude that virtual hopping likely provides an adequate lowest-order (i.e. second-order in hopping) approximation for the analysis of 3d electron correlations in extended films.
+Based on these observations, we conclude that virtual hopping likely provides an adequate lowest-order (i.e. second-order in hopping) approximation for the correlations of 3d electrons in extended films.